Reduce HR document design time by 70% and maintain brand consistency across the whole team. Learn More

 As a software dedicated to performance management, the available features are detailed and go deep into employee engagement and personal development.
 Leapsome’s extensive features are grouped into five categories:

-• Compensation and Promotion
+• Compensation management and promotion cycle tools

 Pricing